Citations & Links

 Bagley-related sites

-Desmond Bagley site – A well established site about Bagley, his life and work, created by Nigel Alefounder, who also runs the Desmond Bagley Facebook account.
-Nigel’s website celebrated its 20th anniversary in 2017 and is a ‘must view’ for Bagley fans.
+Desmond Bagley Online – A well established site about Bagley, his life and work, created by Nigel Alefounder.
+Nigel’s website, launched in 1997, is a ‘must view’ for Bagley fans.

 Howard Gotlieb Archival Research Center – Based at Boston University, Massacheusetts, U.S.A. the centre is a repository for individuals in the fields of literature, criticism, journalism, drama, music, film, civil rights, diplomacy and national affairs.
 They hold the Desmond Bagley collection consisting of manuscripts, correspondence, photographs, printed material, scrapbooks, audio recordings, and other material.